spinen/spinen-iptables-persistent/README.md

 # If you want to add any partial templates, change "no-partial" to the partial you intend to include.
 node.default['iptables']['partial'] = "no-partial"

-#Point the default vpc to development.
-Change "development" to whatever vpc you plan on managing.
+# Change "development" to whatever vpc you plan on managing.
 node.default['dns']['vpc'] = "development"

 ## Usage